luisazmouz/AlphaScopeZero/readme.txt

 how to use git

-change directory into the folder (terrminal)
+change directory into the folder (terminal)

 Mac OS X: cd "drag folder here, path will appear"